simionAndrei/CoreIR_PaperRep/README.md

 │   └───
 |
 └───logs
-|   |   Log files in HTML format from hyperpars search, training and testing simple and ensembles models
+|   |   Log files in HTML format for
+|   |   	hyperpars search, training and testing simple and ensembles models, compute features importance
 |   └───
 |
 └───models